Welcome to the web site of the Wild and Scenic River Study of the Upper Missisquoi River and Trout River.

 Wild and Scenic Study.

-Listen to an MP3 File of Shana Stewart Deeds being interviewed by Jane Lindholm on Vermont Edition on VPR this past Wednesday, February 27, 2013 as they discussed Wild and Scenic designation as one of the interesting articles up for vote at Town Meeting this March.
+Listen to an MP3 File of Shana Stewart Deeds being interviewed by Jane Lindholm on Vermont Edition on VPR February 27, 2013 as they discussed Wild and Scenic designation as one of the interesting articles up for vote at Town Meeting this March.

 ~ ~ ~

-The Upper Missisquoi and Trout Rivers Wild and Scenic Management Plan is now available (see links below).
+The final Upper Missisquoi and Trout Rivers Wild and Scenic Management Plan is now available (see links below).
 This is a non-regulatory Plan summarizing the information collected over the three year study by the locally appointed Study Committee, illustrating examples of management success stories in our region, and encouraging the voluntary recommendations which the Study Committee feels will maintain the Missisquoi and Trout Rivers in healthy condition.
+It may be used regardless of designation.
+The Study Committee met on January 17, 2013, discussed the final comments and changes suggested by community members, and revised the Plan prior to Town Meeting.
+The final Management Plan was available on our website prior to Town Meetings in March 2013.
+Hard copies of the Plan will be available in Town Clerk and Village Manager offices, and in local libraries.
 Should designation occur, it will be based on this locally-developed Management Plan and would not involve federal acquisition or management of lands.

 Link to the Upper Missisquoi and Trout Rivers Wild and Scenic Management Plan